koute/pinky/README.md

      simulation of a real PPU.
    * Supports NROM (0), MMC1 (1) and UxROM (2) mappers.
    * Can be compiled as a [libretro] core.
+   * Can be compiled into WebAssembly.

 [libretro]: http://www.libretro.com/index.php/api/

 There are still many things missing, including:

-   * Unofficial 6502 instructions support.
+   * Most unofficial 6502 instructions.
    * Support for other mappers.
    * Accurate PPU sprite overflow.
    * Savestate support.